masoncusack/BuildYourOwnAPI/README.md

 - My system is building from cache because I've already run this command before.
 Unless you tell it to, docker won't run python installations it's instructed to in the dockerfile on the local image if it doesn't detect changes to requirements.txt.
 Bear in mind therefore that build times can vary.

-- So you know what you should be seeing, my Docker Hub account username is macusa, and my project title sdgsummarizerdocker.
+- So you know what you should be seeing, in this case my Docker Hub account username is macusa, and my project title sdgsummarizerdocker.
 The tag `latest` is added optionally, to keep track of multiple versions with the same name.
 Just append it onto your project name with a colon separating, if you want it.

 You can also tag an image after the fact using `docker tag your-image docker-hub-username/project-title:desired-tag`

-You can run and test your image locally from this point using `INSERT COMMAND HERE`
+You can run and test your container locally from this point using `docker run REPOSITORY`, where `REPOSITORY` is the value in the column with heading `REPOSITORY` when you run `docker images`.
+If following along, it should be `docker-hub-username/project-title`.

+Note that the Docker container may take longer to kick in than the Flask app when running locally.

+At any time, you can use the command `docker ps` to view currently running containers and their status.
+//TODO: successfully test locally running docker container and finalise instruction (doesn't run at 127.0.0.1:5000 as with Flask)

 #### Push, push, push!